ocean-data-challenges/2020a_SSH_mapping_NATL60/README.md

 and then uncompress the files using `tar -xvf <file>.tar.gz`.
 You may also use `ftp`, `rsync` or `curl`to donwload the data.

-## Baselines and evaluation
+## Baseline and evaluation

-### Baselines
+### Baseline
-The baselines are created using Jupyter notebooks in `notebooks/`.
-The SSH reconstructions are saved as a NetCDF file in the **ADJUST** `predictions` directory of the dataset.
+The baseline mapping method is optimal interpolation (OI), in the spirit of the present-day standard for DUACS products.
+OI is implemented in the [`baseline_oi`](https://github.com/ocean-data-challenges/2020a_SSH_mapping_NATL60/blob/master/notebooks/baseline_oi.ipynb) Jupyter notebook.
+The SSH reconstructions are saved as a

-### Statistical interpolation baseline
-An example of how to load the data and run a statistical space-time interpolation is given in **ADJUST** `notebooks/3-cnn-example.ipynb`.
+ NetCDF file in the `results` directory.
+The content of this directory is git-ignored.

 ### Evaluation

+The evaluation of the mapping methods is based on the comparison of the SSH reconstructions with the reference simulation.
+It includes two scores, one based on the Root-Mean-Square Error (RMSE), the other based on Fourier spectra.
+The evaluation notebook [`example_data_eval`](https://github.com/ocean-data-challenges/2020a_SSH_mapping_NATL60/blob/master/notebooks/example_data_eval.ipynb) implements the computation of these two scores as they could appear in the leaderboard.
+The notebook also provides additional, graphical diagnostics based on RMSE and spectra.

 ## Data processing

-**What do we need to describe here?
-My feeling is, this is useful to force flexibility in the processing tools (potential useful for diagnostics and reconstructions)**

-* tools for regridding
-* tools to compute geostrophic velocities, vorticity
-* spectra
+Cross-functional modules are gathered in the `src` directory.
+They include tools for regridding, plots, evaluation, writing and reading NetCDF files.
+The directory also contains a module that implements the baseline method.

 ## Acknowledgement